Nyroxis Endpoint SIEM

 About Nyroxis SIEM

 Traditional antivirus solutions focus on detecting and removing known malicious files.
-They typically react after an infection has already occurred and provide little visibility into how an attacker gained access or what actions were taken inside the system.
+They typically react only after compromise has occurred and provide limited visibility into how attackers gained access or what actions they performed inside the system.

-The result is not only prevention, but visibility and accountability — allowing security, legal, and investigative teams to understand what happened, how it happened, and respond with confidence.
+The result is more than prevention.
+Nyroxis delivers visibility, traceability, and accountability. enabling security, legal, and investigative teams to understand exactly what happened, how it happened, and respond with confidence.

 Stay ahead of threats with Nyroxis